Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory

 Indeed, the 5d integral implies that the $\Z_2$ gauge theory saturates the anomaly \Eq{Eq.5dPartitionfunction}.
 Let us comment on the dynamics of the above 4d $\Z_2$ gauge theory.
 The fact that $\tilde{a}$ transforms as $\tilde{a}\to \tilde{a}+ \lambda$ under 1-form background gauge transformation $B\to B+ \delta \lambda$ suggests that the Wilson line

-has charge 1 under $\Z_{2,[1]}$.
+has a charge 1 under $\Z_{2,[1]}$.
 In a TQFT, any genuine line operators are tensionless, thus the expectation does not satisfy area law.
 Since $\exp( \ii \pi \oint {\tilde a})$ is a genuine line operator, it obeys a perimeter law, and it spontaneously breaks the $\Z_{2,[1]}$ 1-form symmetry.

-We comment that in section 7 of \Ref{Wang2018edf1801.05416}, similar arguments have been used to show that the 0-form $\Z_2$ global symmetry of a 2d TQFT is spontaneously broken.
-In the 2d theory, there is a scalar $\phi$ with charge 1 under $\Z_2$ 0-form global symmetry.
-In the 2d TQFT, $\phi$ has nontrivial expectational value.
+\cred{We comment that in Section 7.1 of \Refe{Wang2018edf1801.05416}, similar arguments have been used to show that the 0-form $\Z_2$ global symmetry of a 2d TQFT is spontaneously broken.
+In its 2d action $\pi \int \alpha (\delta \phi -A) +\dots$, there is a scalar $\phi$ with charge 1 under $\Z_2$ 0-form global symmetry whose background field is $A$.
+(The $\phi$ and $\alpha$ are dynamical 0-cochain and 1-cochain fields.)
+In the 2d TQFT, $\phi$ has a nontrivial expectational value $\< \phi \> \neq 0$.
 Thus the $\Z_2$ 0-form symmetry is spontaneously broken.
-See \Ref{Wang2018edf1801.05416} for more details.
+See \Refe{Wang2018edf1801.05416} for more details.}